censorship-no/ceno-docs/README.md

 In addition any publicly available content that any CENO user visits shall be shared in a BitTorrent like fashion to others.

+## What does not work (yet)

+As mentioned, CENO is still in its alpha stage.
+Here is a list of important information CENO users need to know:

+### Battery and data usage

+To prolong availability of CENO bridges, the CENO browser shall continue working even when it goes to the background.
+We have not yet put in place functionality which would disable all networking operations when the device switches to cellular internet, nor when it is disconnected from the charger.

+Until we implement this functionality, to preserve the device batter and network bandwidth, users need to explicitly disable CENO either by shutting it down from Android's list of running applications, or by tapping the "Tap to stop CENO" button from the notification area.

+### CENO is not an anonymizer

+CENO users should also be aware of the fact that CENO is not a network to anonymize users such as Tor or I2P.
+More akin to BitTorrent, IP addresses or users sharing particular content is publicly visible by anyone understanding the internals of the BitTorrent DHT protocol.

+### Complete blackout

+At the moment, CENO relies on bridge nodes whose IP addesses are not black listed by countries with hars censorship (hence why support from ordinary people is so important to us).
+However, in the event of a complete internet blackout where no data can pass the internation boundary, CENO will cease to work.

+In the future we're hoping to address this problem by:

+1. Letting users "import" web content by other means than the Internet into the censored zones and then disseminate it in a distributed fashion.
+2. Modifying the protocol to find alternative routes to relay the traffic outside of the censored country and back if one exists.
 # Features

   - Browse with normal speeds when Internet access is not censored.